Music, Drama and Visual Art, are thriving disciplines at TAS.

 TAS Rock Bands

 TAS offers year level rock bands for students from Years 2 to 12.
-These bands performed in 2015 to great acclaim at the Coconut Carnival and will feature in “Rock under the Stars” in 2016.
+These bands feature at both the annual “Rock Under the Stars” performance and at Coconut Carnival.

 Our Senior School choir, TAS Voices, is open to all Senior School students, from our talented vocal specialists to any student who wishes to learn to sing in a choir.
 A diverse range of music is performed from popular music to Australian choral compositions.